nizzaneela/Programming_error_explanation/README.md

 ...
 ```

-This means the code removes basal lineages that do not have active sampled infections at the end of simulation (day 100), even if they do have active sampled infections at the end of sampling period (infection 50,000).
+This means the code removes basal lineages that do not have active sampled cases at the end of simulation (day 100), even if they do have active sampled cases at the end of sampling period (infection 50,000th case).
 This does not agree with the method described in the text

-As described in the text, the stable coalescence is based on the MRCA of lineages that have a sampled infection that is active at the time of the 50,000th infection.
-Lineages are more likely to have an active sampled infection at this time if they undergo more early growth, so they are more likely to be associated with an early polytomy.
+As described in the text, the stable coalescence is based on the MRCA of lineages that have a sampled case that is active when the 50,000th case is infected.
+Lineages are more likely to have an active sampled case at this time if they undergo more early growth, so they are more likely to be associated with an early polytomy.
 By rooting the tree at the stable coalescence, basal lineages that are less likely to be associated with an early polytomy are removed.
 If the next derived structure is a polytomy, it is made basal.

-As implemented in the code, the stable coalescence is the MRCA of lineages that have a sampled infection that is active at the end of the simulation, even though the last sampled infection might have been infected months earlier.
-Lineages are more likely to have an active sampled infection at this time if they undergo a lot more early growth, so they are much more likely to be associated with an early polytomy.
+As implemented in the code, the stable coalescence is the MRCA of lineages that have a sampled case that is active at the end of the simulation, even though the last sampled case might have been infected months earlier.
+Lineages are more likely to have an active sampled case at this time if they undergo a lot more early growth, so they are much more likely to be associated with an early polytomy.
 This means more basal lineages are removed, and more early polytomies are made basal.

-Lineages are not removed if they descend from the stable coalescence, irrespective of how long they survive.
+Lineages are not removed if they descend from the stable coalescence.

 ### The primary case state